 So why do women get such a misdiagnosis?
 Typically, because the woman is nervous, her vagina is clenched, and the clinician cannot perform a pelvic (gyno) exam.
-Sad, isn’t?
+Sad, isn’t it?
 Note: physical anomalies (i.e. vaginal agenesis, MRKH syndrome) do occur but they are quite uncommon.

 Conclusion: always believe that your body is fine, and seek expert intervention for your vaginal penetration problem.